psilvaricardo/React/ReactCG2023/README.md

 Here are some projects related to ReactJS, some of them are from the Udemy's 2023 versions.

 * `hello-world`: This is just a simple project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using a pre-configured webpack build for development.
+This project is part of sections 3 and is being used to understand the React Basics and working with Components and the initial POC for Composition.
 * `react-complete-guide` This project is part of sections 3 to 7 and is being used to understand the base features and syntax of React.
 * `burger-builder-basic` This project is part of section 8 and it is the first 'real app' on its basic version to demostrate how to use all the features and syntax of React reviewed so far in this course.
 * `burger-builder-server` This project is part of section 10 and it is the imporoved version of the basic burger application to demostrate how to implement and integrate the backend using [Firebase](https://firebase.google.com) to store and retrieve our orders even after our single-page is reloaded.